flandreas/antares-source/README.md

 Delete your local release, download the new release from the website, download a sample project , import it, and do some smoke testing.

+### Installation

+On Linux/Ubuntu, the .rpm package is installed as follows:

+`sudo alien -i <name of package>.rpm`

+Installation takes a while.
+Antares is installed in `/opt/antares`.
+Start it in a shell with `/opt/antares/bin/Antares`.
+The user's application directory is `/home/<user>/Antares`.

 ## Support